ssmattio/MUSA550_FinalProject/_posts/2020-12-21-Cluster_Analysis.md

 ## Initial Cluster analysis

-We first test the merged data using 5 clusters, while scaling the different variables:
+We first test the merged data using five clusters, while scaling the different variables:

 ```python
 from sklearn.cluster import KMeans